And welcome back to the EIB network to the Russian Limbaugh program.

 This was the classic.

-Turns out this guy's 29, he's been drug smuggling since 14.
+He's been drug smuggling since 14.

 He, according to his mother, never goes to the United States without a gun.

-Uh they shoot at him, he runs across the border.
+He runs across the border.

 They didn't even think they hit him because he ran across the border.

-Uh kept running after the shots were fired.
+Kept running after the shots were fired.

 They didn't think they hit him.

-Oh, well, but Roger, they they covered up.
+Oh, but Roger, they covered up.

-They collected the shell casings, they didn't file a report.
+They didn't file a report.

-Well, the truth is their supervisor was there.
+Well, the truth is, their supervisor was there.

-Their supervisor, border patrol supervisor, was there.
+Their supervisor, Border Patrol supervisor, was there.

-They told him they were collecting the shells, because they didn't think they hit anything and didn't want to get bogged down in the rest of the day in paperwork, so they collected the shells.
+They told him they were collecting the shells because they didn't think they hit anything and didn't want to get bogged down in the rest of the day in paperwork.

 The supervisor agreed to that.

-In fact, three border patrol officers who were given immunity to testify against their fellow Border Patrol officers, Compion and Ramos, have now been fired from the Border Patrol for changing their story so many times.
+In fact, three Border Patrol officers who were given immunity to testify against their fellow Border Patrol officers, Compion and Ramos, have now been fired from the Border Patrol for changing their story so many times.

-Here's uh j here's uh uh let's see, this is cut number seven, Johnny Sutton.
+Here's, let's see, this is cut number seven, Johnny Sutton.

 I also understand you granted immunity to this very same drug dealer on a subsequent drug deal.

-No, it's not not accurate.
+No, it's not accurate.

 A thousand pounds of marijuana, and he's immune from prosecution.